-Picking the right managed service provider (MSP) to manage your business technology can can quickly become an overwhelming task for anybody.
+Picking the right managed service provider (MSP) to manage your business technology can quickly become an overwhelming task for anybody.
 Rather than having repairs as needed, you’re partnering with a company to assist you in assessing your current technology, building a scalable plan for growth, and responding in a timely fashion.

 What’s the difference?

 Managing multiple networks takes a very organized operation, with state-of-the-art procedures and tools.
-There should be a definable, and repeatable process for receiving service requests (whether generated by clients or monitoring tools), evaluating them, prioritizing them and assigning resources to resolve each one.
+There should be a definable and repeatable process for receiving service requests (whether generated by clients or monitoring tools), evaluating them, prioritizing them, and assigning resources to resolve each one.
 Any good MSP should be able to describe this process clearly while providing metrics as to how they meet their service level goals.

 Modern tools may enable a very small organization to become a Managed Services Provider.
 Many things that used to require site visits can now be done by remote means.
-However, at any given time, some percentage of an MSP’s client base is going to require some “hands on” service.
+However, at any given time, some percentage of an MSP’s client base is going to require some hands-on service.
 Make sure the MSP you choose has enough people to effectively service their client base.
 What’s the size of their field force?
 Do they offer an on-location support center?

 If a company decides to rely on an MSP to manage all or part of its IT infrastructure, it doesn’t mean it should be out of the loop.
 The relationship is a partnership, and that means information about the health of the IT infrastructure needs to flow back to the client company on a regular basis, in the form of monthly reports and regular meetings.
 Similarly, to get the maximum value out of the relationship, the client company should seek to get the MSP involved in strategic planning to ensure the network will continue to meet the company’s needs as it grows.